2018 — 2019 Investment Plan

 This plan will outline AuScope investment opportunities for the next 5 years and underpin our strategy for the coming decade.

 In 2018 we conducted an independent review of our programs and engaged the national geoscience community in a strategy workshop.
-In 2019 we will establish working groups to help build the plan, and deliver the plan late in the year.
+In 2019 we will establish working groups to help build the plan and deliver it to the Australian Government.

 Stage 1: Independent Review, June 2018